HansSeidel/CGSE/README.md

 The Framerate has been adjusted by glfwSwapInterval(1) which synchronizes with the v-sync of the monitor.
 **(v0.5)** - Instead of using the default vertex array object (vao) which is created in the background (if openGl is running with the compat profile), an own vao has been created and wired with the vertex array buffer.
+**(v0.6)** - Now it is time to abstract the written code into different classes and save some lines of code.
+The IndexBuffer, VertexBuffer, VertexArrayObject and shader has been outsourced and they are working as own classes.
+We also added a Renderer but didn't implement anything yet.